hector-torres/GlobalDashboard/README.md

 The Global Dashboard
 ===
+_Last Edit: #001 by Hector Torres on 2020-08-16_

 ## Overview

 The Global Dashboard is an application intended to show, within specific stated constraints, the state of the world at a glance.

 It does so by collecting political, economic, trade, and other types of data, so that they can be compared across time (year-on-year) and space (country-to-country) in one place.

 ## Data
 The goal would be to have access to as many public domain data sources as possible, in order to create a single integrated dashboard.
 The data would fall along the following types.

-### 1. Geography
+### 1. Geographic Data
 Data relating to country and regional geography.
-Not actionable, but useful for geospatial analysis and event mapping.
+Not actionable, but useful for geospatial analysis, event mapping, and for layering the next two types of data onto maps.
+#### 1.1 Base Maps

-### 2. People, Government, and Society
+### 2. Political Data
 Data relating to population and population trends, government type and stability, and other societal trendlines.

-### 3. Economy
+### 3. Economic Data
 Basic national economic and financial data.

 #### 3.1 Trade Flows

 #### 3.2 Reserves
 ##### 3.2.1 Food Reserves
 Data on available reserves is taken from commodities which are actively traded on global markets, and for which data is available on brokerage platforms such as TradingView or Interactive Brokers.

 Examples from TradingView include: